medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 # 3 Background
 In line with the fact that more and more patients are not admitted, but is treated acute ambulant at the hospital, a need has arisen for notification of citizens not admitted.
-The development of 'Hospital Notification’ was initiated in 2018 under the auspices of <a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Hjemmepleje-sygehusgruppe" target="_blank"> MedCom's home care-hospital group </a> (DAN: hjemmepleje-sygehusgruppen) and <a href ="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Kommune-Sygehusleverand%C3%B8rgruppen" target="_blank">municipal hospital supplier group </a> (DAN: Kommune-sygehusleverandørgruppen), which have defined requirements for content and clinical guidelines for application.
+The development of 'Hospital Notification’ was initiated in 2018 under the auspices of MedCom's <a href="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Hjemmepleje-sygehusgruppe" target="_blank">home care-hospital group</a> (DAN: hjemmepleje-sygehusgruppen) and <a href ="https://www.medcom.dk/opslag/navne-og-adresser?gruppe=Kommune-Sygehusleverand%C3%B8rgruppen" target="_blank">municipal hospital supplier group </a> (DAN: Kommune-sygehusleverandørgruppen), which have defined requirements for content and clinical guidelines for application.
 <b>Note regarding LPR3 </b>: Registration of hospital stays in the EPR system is linked to the reporting to the National Patient Registry, LPR.
 By transition to LPR3 (2019), the concepts 'admitted' and 'outpatient' are removed in the reporting to LPR and replaced by physical attendance.
 In practice, all regions continue to register the hospital stay as outpatient and admission respectively.
 It is agreed among the parties behind the development of the Hospital Notification that the scope of the hospital stays, which will be supported by a notification, is:

 <em>"All current hospital stays with physical attendance by the patient and all planned hospital stays with physical attendance by the patient for the purpose of admission."</em>

 # 4 Legal framework
-Hospital Notification are exchanged on the basis of the Danish Health Act and Danish Legal Protection Act §12c:
+HospitalNotifications are exchanged on the basis of the Danish Health Act and Section 12 c of the Legal Protection and Administration in Social Matters Act (Consolidated Act No. 354 of 2 April 2025):

-<em>For use in the planning of care services etc pursuant to § 79 a, chapter 16 and §§ 107 and 108 in the social services and health care act as well as for follow-ups of cases pursuant to §§ 8-10 in the act on sickness benefits, the municipal council and hospital can exchange information about citizens admission and discharge from hospitals within the municipality and about the citizen&#39;s acute hospital stay, where the citizen stays at the hospital for assessment and treatment without being admitted.
-The exchange can take place automatic and without the consent of the citizen.</em> (Danish Legal Act 12c LBK 265 25/02/2022)
+<em>For the purpose of planning care-related tasks, etc., pursuant to Section 79 a, Chapter 16 and Sections 107 and 108 of the Social Services Act, Section 90(1)-(3) of the Child Act, and the Health Act, as well as for the purpose of follow-up on cases pursuant to Sections 8-10 of the Sickness Benefits Act, municipal councils and hospitals may exchange information concerning the admission to and discharge from hospitals of citizens residing in the municipality, and concerning citizens’ acute hospital stays where the citizen is present at the hospital for assessment and treatment without being formally admitted.
+The exchange may take place automatically and without the citizen’s consent.</em> (Danish Legal Act 12c LBK354 af 02/04/2025)

+Pursuant to the Act amending the Social Services Act, the Act on Legal Protection and Administration in Social Matters, the Social Supervision Act, and various other acts (Act No. 1703 of 20 April 2024), Section 2(20), the reference to ‘Section 79 a,’ is deleted, and after ‘the Child Act’ the following is inserted: ‘Chapter 4 of the Elderly Care Act’.

-The service act §79 a includes *preventive home visits*, chapter 16 includes §§ 83-99, which covers *personal help, care and nursing as well as care wills,* and §§ 107 and 108 covers *temporary and long-term sheltered residence.*
+Chapter 16 contains Sections 83-99, which cover personal assistance, care and nursing services, as well as care wills.
+Sections 107 and 108 concern temporary and long-term residential care facilities.
+Chapter 4 of the Elderly Care Act concerns integrated care services and general service offerings, etc.

 # 5 Contents and functionality
 Hospital Notification is sent automatically and in real-time from the hospital's EPR system to the patient's municipality of residence.
 As the hospital is not able to determine in advance which citizens currently receive services from the primary sector, a Hospital Notification is generated for all citizens with a personal identification number (CPR) and home address in Denmark when registered in the hospital's EPR system.
 The receiving system ensures that the Hospital Notification stay is only downloaded and shown for citizens receiving services within the valid legal framework.